CHARACTERISTICS OF PARTICIPATION

 TYPE OF PARTICIPATION

 People can choose to take part in sport and physical recreation either through organised or non-organised activities.
-Organised activities can be arranged through recreation clubs, sporting or non-sporting associations, or a wide variety of other sporting and non-sporting arrangements.
-Around a quarter of the population (26%) reported participating in organised sport and physical recreation while double that percentage (52%) took part in non-organised activity.
+Organised activities can be arranged through recreation clubs, sporting or non-sporting associations, through gymnasiums or through a wide variety of other sporting and non-sporting arrangements.
+Around a quarter of the population (27%) reported participating in organised sport and physical recreation while almost double that (53%) took part in non-organised activity (Table 3).

 FREQUENCY OF PARTICIPATION